phsantosjr/phsantosjr/README.md

 #### Profile

-My name is Paulo, I’m from Brazil, living in Canada, British Columbia, and I am a Full-Stack Software Engineer with over seventeen years of experience.
+My name is Paulo, I’m from Brazil, living in Canada, British Columbia, and I am a Full-Stack Software Engineer with 18+ years of experience.
-My passion is to solve problems using the knowledge that I’ve had in my career.

 I’ve been working as a Software Engineer since 2014, before that I was a Database Developer, and my main tech stack are Python, Django, Django Rest Framework, Docker, Distributed Computer with Celery, and AWS.

-I have a Bachelor’s degree in Computer Science and a MBA.
-In the last eight years I’ve been working in my own company, where I am responsible for IT, and we are doing a good job, having positive feedback and growing every year.
+I've been digging this AI world and have become an AI enthusiast.

 In my free time, I enjoy reading books, playing with my daughter, travelling, and spending time with my family.
 An interesting thing about me is that I love coffee, and indeed I developed a platform to help people like me to find Brazilian’s Special Coffee.
-My new project is a platform to help people to find best prices for their Brazilian Craft Beer - https://buscacerveja.com.br

 ### Connect with me: